home-controller/homeauto_network/DESIGN.md

 * [x] handle the rest of the data lengths.
 Tested with 0,1,2 bytes of data.
 * [x] Implement crc
 * [ ]   each unit on the line will pull the Ack bit low on CRC fail
-* [ ] Add an additional Ack bit for units that can handel a message.
+* [x] Add an additional Ack bit for units that can handel a message.
 * [ ]   Acknowledgment frame bit set for messages that this unit can deal with.
 * [ ] Acknowledgment option by sending back the crc checksum.
 * [ ] Maybe add some more of the CAN error checking in the 7 bit end frame.
-* [ ] At the min if you send messages to fast after each other the reviving part messes up.
+* [ ] At the moment if you send messages to fast after each other the reviving part messes up.
 * * [ ] TODO: Need to add code to check for line free before sending code.
 This kind of needs [Maximum consecutive bits](#maximum-consecutive-bits-of-the-same-value)
 * * [ ] TODO: Maybe speed up receiving code and make sure it receives all the message frames so the receiving function don't return while the message ending part of the frame is still being send for example
-* * [ ] TODO Add code to try and make sure we don not start receiving a message in the middle of a frame.
+* * [ ] TODO Add code to try and make sure we do not start receiving a message in the middle of a frame.

 ### Read bus